 When the following words with capital letters are used in these terms and conditions, this is what they mean:

-Additional Fees means any fees payable to either us or the relevant professional body for computer based e-assessments, examination entry fees and e-project, tests and assessments, any updates to the Course, administration fees for the arrangement of an Advanced Learning Loan and any registration and membership fees.
+Additional Fees means any fees payable to either us or the relevant professional body for computer based e-assessments, examination entry fees and e-project, tests and assessments, any updates to the Course, and any registration and membership fees.

 Cancellation Period means a period of 14 days starting the day after we email you to confirm your enrolment on a Course.